joatis/control_panel/docs/specs/organization/organization_definition.md

 An 'organization' represents a group of organizations that access the system.
 Each organization name should be unique.

+An organization is associated with a user through the organization_user table.

 ## Properties

 * organization_id